julianduque/graphql-rent-api/README.md

 # GraphQL Node.js API Example

-This is an example of a GraphQL API in Node.js with Apollo Server, PostgreSQL and Heroku Connect.
+This is an example of a GraphQL API in Node.js with Apollo Server, PostgreSQL and Heroku.

 ## Installation